 2. TrueFoundry MCP Gateway

-TrueFoundry has established itself as a performance-focused managed MCP gateway option, with claimed ~3–5ms latency (according to their 2025 benchmarks) and reported 350+ requests per second per vCPU.
+TrueFoundry is a performance-focused managed MCP gateway option, with best-case sub-3ms latency claims and reported 350+ requests per second per core in published benchmark materials.
 For multi-agent systems where latency compounds across hundreds of tool calls per conversation, these performance characteristics may translate to improved user experience.

 Where TrueFoundry Fits Best

 TrueFoundry unifies LLM routing and MCP tool management in a single gateway, providing consolidated billing and observability across both workloads.
-The architecture reportedly adds minimal latency even under heavy load.
+The architecture is positioned for teams that need both AI gateway functionality and MCP governance in managed SaaS or self-hosted control-plane deployments.

 Core Capabilities